A systematic review of the effects of salmonid stocking in lakes on native fish populations and other fauna

 Published source details

 Stewart G.B., Bayliss H.R., Showler D.A., Sutherland W.J. & Pullin A.S.
 (2007) What are the effects of salmonid stocking in lakes on native fish populations and other fauna and flora?
 Part A: Effects on native biota.
-Systematic Review No.13.
-Centre for Evidence-Based Conservation
+CEE review 05-007 (SR13).
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, 13

 Published source details Stewart G.B., Bayliss H.R., Showler D.A., Sutherland W.J. & Pullin A.S.
 (2007) What are the effects of salmonid stocking in lakes on native fish populations and other fauna and flora?
 Part A: Effects on native biota.
-Systematic Review No.13.
-Centre for Evidence-Based Conservation
+CEE review 05-007 (SR13).
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, 13

 In Europe and North America, lakes are often stocked with salmonid fish, primarily to provide game fisheries.
 Concerns have long been raised about the ecological consequences of this practice.
 As well as predation of other organisms with concurrent effects through the food chain, interbreeding between stocked and native fish may affect population viability, with taxa potentially lost through hybridization, competition or inadvertently introduced diseases.